wcaisido1855/mean-course-2/README.md

 Run `npm install -g @angular/cli` to install the Angular CLI.

+Run `npm run start:server` To Start Nodemon, watch the server, fetch posts from the server and display posts from the server.
-Run `ng serve` for a dev server.
+In a New Terminal Window - run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `npm run start:server` To Start Nodemon, watch the server, fetch posts from the server and display posts from the server.

 ## Code scaffolding